 You don’t have to manage many of the 800 million WordPress sites on the web before you look for ways to launch new sites efficiently.

-Cloning an existing WordPress configuration is one way to get up and running quickly, and customers of Kinsta’s Managed WordPress Hosting service know that’s easily done within our user-friendly MyKinsta dashboard.
+Cloning an existing WordPress configuration is one way to get up and running quickly, and customers of Kinsta’s WordPress Hosting service know that’s easily done within our user-friendly MyKinsta dashboard.

 What’s more, you can clone WordPress sites at scale using your favorite application development technologies and the Kinsta API.
 In this tutorial, we’re using that API and React, one of many popular JavaScript libraries, to show how that works.